anmolr77/cmb-stuff/README.md

 # cmb-stuff
-cmb related stuff
-codes for setting up 2pCF's and testing it on white noise maps baic CAMB routines and functions to simulate power spectrum
+cmb related stuff, codes for setting up 2pCF's and testing it on white noise maps, baic CAMB routines and functions to simulate power spectrum